NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - Setpoint at Outdoor High Temperature
 - Outdoor High Temperature

-This is probably a series of tables, one for each input object, the report would include the pertinant information including the controls, related temperatures, and what they apply to but would generally be limited to what is already available within the data structure that would be useful to report.
+This is probably a series of tables, one for each input object.
+The report would include the pertinent information, including the controls, related temperatures, and what they apply to but would generally be limited to what is already available within the data structure that would be useful to report.
 Include specifically: